Privacy Policy

 We may need to disclose your personal information if required to the police, regulatory bodies or legal advisors.
 We will only ever share your data in other circumstances if we have your explicit and informed consent or if there is a legal requirement for us to do this.

 We may disclose aggregate, anonymous, data based on information collected to investors, potential partners and clients.
-In such cases, statistical information only will be disclosed and personally identifiable data will be kept strictly confidential.
+In such cases, statistical information only will be disclosed, and personally identifiable data will be kept strictly confidential.

-Lawful bases and data protection rights
+5. Your data protection rights

-Which lawful basis we rely on may affect your data protection rights which are set out in brief below.
 You can find out more about your data protection rights and the exemptions which may apply on the ICO’s website:

 If you make a request, we must respond to you without undue delay and in any event within one month.

-To make a data protection rights request, please contact us using the contact details at the top of this privacy notice.
+To make a data protection rights request, please contact us using the contact details in Section 1 of this Privacy Policy.

 Our lawful bases for collecting or using personal information to provide and improve products and services for clients are:

-• Consent - we have permission from you after we gave you all the relevant information.
+Consent - we have permission from you after we gave you all the relevant information.
 All of your data protection rights may apply, except the right to object.
 To be clear, you do have the right to withdraw your consent at any time.

-• Contract – we have to collect or use the information so we can enter into or carry out a contract with you.
+Contract – we have to collect or use the information so we can enter into or carry out a contract with you.
 All of your data protection rights may apply except the right to object.

-• Legal obligation – we have to collect or use your information so we can comply with the law.
+Legal obligation – we have to collect or use your information so we can comply with the law.
 All of your data protection rights may apply, except the right to erasure, the right to object and the right to data portability.

-For more information on our use of legitimate interests as a lawful basis you can contact us using the contact details set out above.
+For more information on our use of legitimate interests as a lawful basis, you can contact us using the contact details set out above.

 Our lawful bases for collecting or using personal information for the operation of client or customer accounts are:

-• Consent - we have permission from you after we gave you all the relevant information.
+Consent - we have permission from you after we gave you all the relevant information.
 All of your data protection rights may apply, except the right to object.
 To be clear, you do have the right to withdraw your consent at any time.

-• Contract – we have to collect or use the information so we can enter into or carry out a contract with you.
+Contract – we have to collect or use the information so we can enter into or carry out a contract with you.
 All of your data protection rights may apply except the right to object.

 Our lawful bases for collecting or using personal information for information updates or marketing purposes are:

-• Consent - we have permission from you after we gave you all the relevant information.
+Consent - we have permission from you after we gave you all the relevant information.
 All of your data protection rights may apply, except the right to object.
 To be clear, you do have the right to withdraw your consent at any time.

 Our lawful bases for collecting or using personal information for research or archiving purposes:

-• Consent - we have permission from you after we gave you all the relevant information.
+Consent - we have permission from you after we gave you all the relevant information.
 All of your data protection rights may apply, except the right to object.
 To be clear, you do have the right to withdraw your consent at any time.

-• Legitimate interests – we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
+Legitimate interests – we are collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
 All of your data protection rights may apply, except the right to portability.
 By understanding personal information such as addresses, health information and challenges it is possible to summarise collective need and the potential impact of initiatives in discussion with funding bodies, commissioners and service providers.

-For more information on our use of legitimate interests as a lawful basis you can contact us using the contact details set out above.
+For more information on our use of legitimate interests as a lawful basis, you can contact us using the contact details set out above.

 Our lawful bases for collecting or using personal information for dealing with queries, complaints or claims are: